 - A translation of a short sadhana of Achi from the collected works of the Khampa Gelug master , Rongta Lozang Damchoe Gyatso (1865-1917).

 - A translation of the third chapter of the Abridged Life- story of Achi Chokyi Drolma (Bri gung a phyi chos kyi sgrol ma’i rnam thar mdor bsdus) and Konchog Gyeltsen’s summary of the texts and rituals related to the dharma protectress, Achi (2011:123-127).

-In addition, a whole chapter of David P. Jackson’s book Painting Traditions of the Drikung Kagyu School (2015) is written by Muldowney called The Elusive Lady of Nanam: An Introduction to the Protectress A chi Chokyi Drolma.
+Also, a whole chapter of David P. Jackson’s book Painting Traditions of the Drikung Kagyu School (2015) is written by Muldowney called The Elusive Lady of Nanam: An Introduction to the Protectress A chi Chokyi Drolma.
 Muldowney (2011) also references a life-story (composed by Kunga Rinchen (1475-1527), the 15th successor of Kyobpa Jigten Sumgon) and several sadhanas of Achi, translated by Tashi T. Jamyangling in 2010, which are all available for free download, here.